 Jeff, poor Jeff.

 If only you knew how big of an impact your Art had on people.
-You may have not had tremendous commercial success but you’ve definitely left a great legacy behind you.
+You may have not had tremendous commercial success but you’ve definitely left a great legacy behind.
 From Radiohead, Muse, Coldplay to Moby, Damien Rice, Chris Cornell and to Adele, Sia and Lana Del Rey – you’ve inspired so many.

-Asking myself the question “What was it about his art that had me hooked straight away?”, I come up with a whole bunch of answers.
+Asking myself “What was it about his art that had me hooked straight away?”, I come up with a whole bunch of answers.
 His music is serenity, power, hope, love, pain, anger, joy and so many other things at the same time.
 It’s timeless.
 His lyrics speak to you, encourage you to think about the meaning of life and the eternal.
 He treated his work with such sensitivity, such caution, as if it was his child.
 He desired to create emotions as genuine and pure as he possibly could.

 Whenever I listen to ‘Lover, you should’ve come over’, which happens to be my favourite song ever, I experience a wide range of emotions: from love to agony to sadness.
 The song is so gentle and pure, it touches every fibre of my being and leaves me breathless for a while.
 In all seriousness, it’s under my skin.
 I remember once getting to the point where I literally couldn’t move or breathe while listening to it.
-I also remember realizing that it is exactly what real music is – an absolute catharsis of a soul.
+I also remember realising that it is exactly what real music is – an absolute catharsis of a soul.
 I feel truly blessed to be able to understand that.

 This article definitely went out of control but hey, this is my tribute to my favourite artist, and I’ve gotta speak out!